xcibe95x/TFT-Overlay/README.md

 	 - Now send you straight to the latest version GitHub Page
 	 - No longer run with preselected gloves, instead now show neeko's help as a placeholder
 	 - Drop Rates Layout Adjustments
+	 - Fixed an incorrect value on Level 5 Drop Rates
      TO DO
 	 - New Class Tab
 	 - Show what Data is always updated and what is offline